Enjoying our puzzle hints?

 Blue group: WORDS IN A PLANETARY MNEMONIC

-These words are all part of a common mnemonic device used to remember the order of the planets in our solar system, often taught in astronomy or science classes.
+These words are all part of a mnemonic device used to remember the order of the planets in our solar system.
+They are used to create a memorable sentence or phrase.

 Purple group: STARTING WITH FOUR-LETTER '80S BANDS

-These words are all related to bands from the 1980s with names that start with four-letter words, often used to describe the music scene of the time.
+These words are all names of bands from the 1980s that start with a four-letter word.
+They are used to identify and distinguish between different musical groups.

 Red herrings and trap words explained